vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ### Clock

 Still searching for a walnut wall clock that fits the room.
-The ideal would be very minimalist, no numbers, no gold, and matching the walnut tone of the desk and acoustic panels.
+The ideal one would be very minimalist: no numbers, no gold, and a walnut tone that matches the desk and acoustic panels.

 <a href="images/wall_clock.jpg">
 <img src="images/wall_clock.jpg" alt="wall clock" width="150px" />